University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ```bash
 mlst assembly/ERR10479021.fasta
 ```

-You can see on the terminal that running the above command has returned alot of information, but really all we want is the line that has
+You should see something like this on the terminal - you can see that running the above command has returned alot of information, but we are most interested in one of the lines.
+This line contains the mlst information that we are interested in.

 ```bash
 This is mlst 2.35.0 running on linux with Perl 5.032001